 A nationally-known researcher in cotton fiber science has received a Fulbright Grant from the Council for International Exchange of Scholars.
-Noureddine Abidi, an associate professor with Tech’s Department PHP has encountered an Access Violation at 01C373CD of Plant and Soil Science, will spend five months at Belgium’s Ghent University focusing on teaching and research.
+Noureddine Abidi, an associate professor with Tech’s Department of Plant and Soil Science, will spend five months at Belgium’s Ghent University focusing on teaching and research.

 Brendan Kelly has been named a research assistant professor in Texas Tech’s Department of Plant and Soil Science, according to officials within the College of Agricultural Sciences and Natural Resources.
 He officially stepped into his new research post on Jan.
 1.